 If the tax charge exceeds £1,000 it can be paid from your pension benefits (subject to certain conditions) and your benefits will be adjusted accordingly.

-The second limit was the lifetime allowance.
-The Government has recently brought forward new laws that have abolished the lifetime allowance from 6 April 2024.
+The lifetime allowance was abolished from 6 April 2024.
 There is now no limit on benefits paid as pensions, as pensions are subject to income tax.